-The Airports Airspace Regulations requires the Secretary of the Department of Infrastructure, Regional Development and Communications to either approve or refuse an application, or to impose conditions on any approval.
+The Airports Airspace Regulations requires the Secretary of DIRDAC to either approve or refuse an application, or to impose conditions on any approval.

 Conditions usually relate to measures to ensure continuing safety of air transport operations, such as lighting or marking of structures penetrating the Obstacle Limitation Surface and giving notice to users of the airspace about the new obstacle.